Glock: Fifth-generation models

-Discontinuation of prior generations and launch of V-designation models
+Discontinuation of prior generations and launch of V-series models

-In October 2025, Glock announced that it would be ceasing production over 30 variants of its handguns.
-The decision was cited by Glock as a streamlining and "right-sizing" measure; but was also prompted by passage of legislation in the United States against pistols that can be easily converted to fully automatic fire (through the use of a Glock switch or other means).
-Only four models will remain in production, all of which are single-stack compact variants that are both popular sellers and do not suffer from the same convertibility concerns: models Glock 42, 43, 43X and 48X.
-Glock plans to replace the discontinued models in December with "V" designations after the model numbers, which will feature redesigned trigger bars and rear plates designed to prevent the use of full-auto switches.
+In October 2025, Glock announced that it would cease production of more than 30 variants of its handguns, with shipments of most Generation 3, 4, and 5 double-stack and crossover models ending November 30, 2025.
+The decision was cited by Glock as a streamlining and "right-sizing" measure, but was also prompted by passage of legislation in the United States against pistols that can be easily converted to fully automatic fire (through the use of a Glock switch or other means).
+The single-stack slimline models (Glock 42, 43, 43X, and 48) were unaffected and continue in production.

+In December 2025, Glock launched the "V Series" as replacements for the discontinued models, marked with a "V" designation on the slide and frame (e.g., G17 V, G19 V, G45 V, G26 V, G20 V MOS, G23 V, G21 V MOS, G44 V).
+V Series pistols feature redesigned trigger bars, revised slide rails, a narrowed firing pin channel, and modified rear plates designed to hinder the installation of full-auto conversion devices.
+Following the introduction of the sixth-generation pistols in January 2026, the V Series continues in production as Glock's lower-cost baseline offering and remains the only avenue for models not offered in Gen6 configuration, including the Glock 20, 23, 26, and 44.